rightjs/rightjs-docs/docs/en/docs/util/observer.md

     Observer.createShortcuts(Observer object, Array names) -> Object

-Generates the observer shortcuts on the observable unit
+Generates the observer shortcuts on the given observable unit.

     var observer = new Observer();